deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 ## CGFloat: A Special Case

-A noteworthy data type in `Swift` is `CGFloat`, which is particularly relevant when dealing with graphical calculations in `iOS` and `macOS` applications. `CGFloat` can represent either a 32-bit or 64-bit floating-point number, depending on the device's `CPU` architecture.
+A noteworthy data type in Swift is `CGFloat`, which is particularly relevant when dealing with graphical calculations in iOS and macOS applications. `CGFloat` can represent either a 32-bit or 64-bit floating-point number, depending on the device's CPU architecture.
 This makes it a versatile choice for applications that require precise and scalable graphical calculations, such as in drawing operations or animations.

-Understanding `Swift`’s data types and effectively using type inference can lead to more concise, readable, and safer code.
-By mastering these fundamentals, you can write `Swift` code that is not only efficient but also easy to maintain and extend as your projects grow.
+Understanding Swift’s data types and effectively using type inference can lead to more concise, readable, and safer code.
+By mastering these fundamentals, you can write Swift code that is not only efficient but also easy to maintain and extend as your projects grow.